abrennec/lecture_theo_bg_audio_graphics/09_final_projects/schaeuble/TBAG Project Short Description - Schaeuble.md

 I felt that many difficulties I had with coding became demystified.
 Even throughout this project itself, the process of having an idea, considering how to implement it with code, trying it, troubleshooting and researching it - to then arriving at functioning code - became smoother and incorperated less steps as time went on.

 I was also pleasently surprised how organic the creative process can be when coding.
 The progression from the initial mountains / valleys idea to the drifting snake, was one of unforced, natural progression through inspiration and happy accidents.
 Experiencing this natural flow, has helped entice me further into this whole world!

+# Video Preview
+As a fallback option where streaming does not work via Zoom, here is a [video preview](https://jmp.sh/OPUPcnU) of the sketch.